 More About Sara

 Welcome, I am so glad that you’re here!
-I’m Sara, a 29 year old spoonie*, biboliophile, and professional napper aspiring to find happiness with chronic pain/illness.
-My primary diagnosis is Ehlers-Danlos Syndrome (EDS) – Hypermobility Type.
-I also live with Dysautonomia, Mast Cell Activation Disorder, Intractable Migraine with Persistent Aura (it never goes away), Occipital Neuralgia, Cervicogenic Headache, Asthma, GERD, IBS, chronic fatigue, fibromyalgia, anxiety, and depression and more.
+I’m Sara, a disabled spoonie* warrior, biboliophile, and professional napper aspiring to find happiness with chronic pain/illness.
+My primary diagnosis is Hypermobile Ehlers-Danlos Syndrome (hEDS).
+I also live with Post Orthostatic Tachycardia Syndrome (POTS), Autonomic Dysfunction, Mast Cell Activation Disorder, Dysphagia, Esophagitis (likely Eosonophilic), Intractable Migraine with Persistent Aura (it never goes away), Occipital Neuralgia, Cervicogenic Headache, Bilateral Hip Dysplasia, Asthma, GERD, IBS, chronic fatigue, anxiety, depression and more.
 This means that I am almost always hurting somewhere, nauseous, seeing stars, dizzy/wobbly and exhausted.
 Every zebra has different stripes, and these are just some of mine.
 Please realize that I am just one person with EDS and cannot possibly represent everyone with the condition.
 Many have it worse, but pain is not a competition.
 Mine is just as valid as anyone’s.

 Whether you are a fellow EDSer or migraineur, someone living with another form of chronic pain/illness, a loved one of someone with an invisible illness, a professional searching to expand your education beyond the text, or just someone who stumbled upon my corner of the internet, I hope that you find something here that resonates with you.
 Above all I hope you know that YOU ARE ENOUGH.
 I am not my illness, and you are not defined by your challenges, whatever they may be.